cmarsone/cmarsone.github.io/about.md

 ### Who am I ?

 Hi everyone!
-I'm currently living in Paris & working Atomic Energy Commission (CEA) in France.
+I'm currently living in Paris & working for the Atomic Energy Commission (CEA) in France.
 My fields of interest are mainly Quantum Computing & High Performance Computing.
 Before my graduation in Computer Science at Université Paris-Saclay, I did a double bachelor in Maths & Physics & I also spend some gap years to grow in maturity by making better reflections on myself, developing many soft skills & discovering other horizons.
 Finally, I answered to me spiritual questions about the goal of the life...

 ### GitHub description